-On September 9, 2021, PharmaCyte Biotech, Inc. ("Company") made available on the Company's website atwww.pharmacyte.com a corporate presentation which may be used in presentations to investors and analysts from time to time in the future.
-A copy of the Company's corporate presentation is attached hereto as Exhibit 99.1 and is incorporated by reference.
+On March 7, 2022, PharmaCyte Biotech, Inc. ("Company") made available on the Company's website at https://pharmacyte.com/ a corporate presentation which may be used in presentations to investors and analysts from time to time in the future.
+A copy of the Company's corporate presentation is attached as Exhibit 99.1 and is incorporated herein by reference.

 The information contained in this Current Report on Form 8-K speaks only as of the date hereof.
-While the Company may elect to update the information in this Current Report on Form 8-K in the future, the Company disclaims any obligations to do so except to the extent required by applicable law.
+While the Company may elect to update the information in this Current Report on Form 8-K in the future, the Company disclaims any obligation to do so except to the extent required by applicable law.